TcPirate1/TcPirate1/README.md

 # Hi there, I am Terence Chen and welcome to my Github profile 👋
 This is where I place my class and personal projects.

-I am a current student at Whitecliffe and reside in Christchurch, New Zealand.
+I graduated from Whitecliffe College and reside in Christchurch, New Zealand.

 😄 Pronouns: He/Him